OpenMDAO/POEMs/POEM_067.md

 There may be occasions when a developer may want to detect if a Vector has changed without having to keep a copy of the Vector around in order to be able to detect differences between the Vector's old and new versions.
-Computing a hash of the Vector would provide a simple to accomplish this.
+Computing a hash of the Vector would provide a simple way to accomplish this.

 ## Proposed solutions